uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 ## Uyuni/SUSE manager pay-as-you-go

 We could define a uyuni/suse manager pay-as-you-go image with access to all cloud RMT repositories.
-It would be possible to syncronize any product directly from cloud in a more simple and straightforward way.
+It would be possible to synchronize any product directly from cloud in a more simple and straightforward way.

 **Drawbacks:**
 - User will have access to repository and product he is not paying for.